 • Execute remediation measures and document the impact under Section 7 LkSG.

-• File the annual BAFA report under Section 10 LkSG within four months of year end.
+• Produce the annual report under Section 10 paragraph 2 LkSG and file it with BAFA under Section 12 LkSG within four months of year end.

 • Report to the management board at least once a year and ad hoc on material risks.